 People crash weddings; people crash parties.
-What’s to stop someone from crashing an exchange?
+What’s to stop someone from crashing an Exchange?

-- Firstly, it’s reasonably doubtful that participants outside of those directly involved would take the time to seek out the exchange and interject themselves and their thoughts.
-If there’s nothing to be gained for them, then it’s highly unlikely they’d be inclined to try to crash an exchange which they have no vested interest in.
+- Firstly, it’s reasonably doubtful that participants outside of those directly involved would take the time to seek out the Exchange and interject themselves and their thoughts.
+If there’s nothing to be gained for them, then it’s highly unlikely they’d be inclined to try to crash an Exchange which they have no vested interest in.

-- Secondly, we’ll switch gears for a moment.
+- Secondly, switching gears for a moment.
 Let’s say someone did jump in and include their own thoughts.
 If they did share some thoughts, there’s nothing to say that wouldn’t be a good thing.
 The leadership team has invited participants to engage with the goal of gaining a variety of ideas, insights, and perspectives.
 If it’s a good thought, it’ll rise to the top through rating and resonance among participants, regardless of who shared it.